mvolkmann/blog/src/smalltalk.md

 Late binding means that messages sent to objects are looked up for compatible methods at runtime.
-However, Smalltalk editors do check for "unknown selectors" as code is entered.
+However, Smalltalk editors do check for "unknown selectors" when code is entered that sends a message to a literal object (not to a variable).

 ## Resources